CS-440-Fall-2023/hw1/README.md

 # Previous Feedback

-Feedback from the previous set of students who attempted this assignment is summarized in the accompanying file, `feedback.md`.
+Feedback from the previous set of students who attempted this assignment is summarized on the accompanying page on Canvas.

-Unfortunately, none of it could be adapted for this homework.

 # Submission